National Pet Travel Safety Day: 25 Tips to Know Before You Travel!

 25 tips to make sure your pet travels safely

-- Just as you would never leave the driveway without ensuring that your child is safely buckled in with a seat belt or securely fastened into a car seat or booster seat, so your fur baby should also be restrained when you get behind the wheel.
+- Just as moms would never leave the driveway without ensuring that children are safely buckled in with a seat belt or securely fastened into baby car seats or booster seats, so your fur baby should also be restrained when you get behind the wheel.
 An unsecured dog is a danger to your dog, your passengers, and the driver.

 - Cats travel best in their carrier.
 Help make travel easier on your cat by making the carrier a safe place for your cat.
 Leave the carrier out and open at home, lined with a cuddly blanket or sweater.
 Toss your cat’s favorite treats and toys inside then let your cat come and go at will.

 - Secure carriers with a seat belt so that, in the event of a sudden stop, the carrier is secured.

 - Make sure your pet is properly vaccinated.
 Talk with your veterinarian about proper vaccinations.
 Travel often means coming in contact with other animals so be prepared.

 - Look at pheromone products.
 Pheromone products produce an overall feeling of comfort and safety mimicking the pheromones released by a nursing mother.
 Sprays you can spritz on a pet carrier or a pet mat are easy for travel in the car and a hotel room.